 Applications for Exceptional Circumstances will not be considered after the publication of results.

-The exceptional circumstances form is available form.
+The exceptional circumstances form is available here: Exceptional Circumstances Form

 You must give full details of the illness which caused your absence – words like ‘sick’ or ‘ill’ are not enough.
 The reason for the absence including details of the illness, symptoms and date(s) of the illness are required.
 Medical evidence is not required to support a self-certification, but please do ensure that you give as much detail as possible, as this will allow your School to fully consider your application.
 The self-certification must also relate to a specific examination or assignment deadline.